When an executive disagrees with a proposal or approach, the situation can go in two directions:

 In the best-case scenario, the disagreement gets worked through collegially, even if it means that other people — other executives, even — have to change their approach in order to achieve a resolution.

 But in the worst-case scenario, for whatever reason, the executive feels that she can’t, shouldn’t have to, or doesn’t have the time to work things through.
-She may make some gentle noises that go unheard, but basically acts as if she’s content with the approach/and or outcome.
+She may make some gentle noises that go unheard, but basically acts as if she accepts the approach/and or outcome.
 Then, after underreacting for too long, she feels so frustrated that she overreacts.
-At that point, her dissatisfaction blindsides and shocks people who didn’t see it coming.
+Her drastic response blindsides and shocks people who didn’t see it coming.

 Taken to Extremes